 When staff no longer need the personal data they hold, they must ensure it is deleted or anonymised.
 This will be done in accordance with the school's record retention policy.
-For more information please see the following link: Information and Records Management Society's toolkit for schools.

 8. Sharing personal data

 We will not normally share personal data with anyone else, but may do so where: